arun-dhanjal/hackathon-quiz-app/README.md

 ### Features

-dfjhgvokhfhdshdg
+STILL TO BE UPDATED

 * Feature 1:

-  * sdfgfsdgsdgfs
+  * STILL TO BE UPDATED

-  * alkjfhkjafhklas
+  * STILL TO BE UPDATED

   ![Feature 1 screenshot](/readme-docs/feature-1)

 * Feature 2:

-  * sdgfsdfg
+  * STILL TO BE UPDATED

-  * dfgsgfs
+  * STILL TO BE UPDATED

   ![Feature 2 screenshot](/readme-docs/feature-2.jpg)

 * Future implementations:

-  * fkshfkaksahj
+  * STILL TO BE UPDATED

 ### Accessibility

-skajhbfvjajha
+STILL TO BE UPDATED

-(Still to be edited): The tab, Alt tab and enter allow a user to participate without a mouse.
+(Natalie's comment): The tab, Alt tab and enter allow a user to participate without a mouse.
 Potential future release could be for the user to enter choice by pressing A B C D or Alt and the letter to select their choice on a keyboard

 - - -